Headteacher's message regarding Covid-19 Safety Procedures

 There will be staggered break and lunch times for each year group.
 The timings of these have been planned so there are not multiple classes leaving and returning to the same areas at the same time.
 Pupils will play in their designated area and will not mix with pupils from other year groups.

 Lunches will be eaten in the children’s own classrooms.
-The school’s catering team will continue to provide school meals, however, initially, there will be a revised menu which will contain options that can easily be transported and served.
-Drinks will be provided, but children can use their own water bottles, if they wish.
+Children should use their own water bottles.
 Meals will continue to be charged at £2.60 per day for children in Years 3 to 6.
-Please find attached the revised school menu for Term 1.
+Please find the school menu on the website.

 Children can bring a healthy packed lunch from home.